Norli Lappin-Eppel Chairwoman

 Elianna Mitchnik Assistant

-Elianna Mitchnik is a psychologist (MSc) with a special focus on clinical psychology and lives in Berlin.
+Elianna Mitchnik is a psychologist (MSc).
 Since 2013 she is active with Bet Debora Berlin.